K Spa: Affordable Facials in Seoul

 At more famous Seoul spas like Shangpree, you’ll spend a minimum of 130,000KRW for a single Korean skincare treatment.
 But at K Spa, the cheapest a la carte facial is 66,000KRW.

-Super reasonable for what you’re getting if you ask me, but even better are the incredible monthly promotions and events that make it super-affordable to visit regularly.
+It’s a super reasonable price for what you’re getting if you ask me, but even better are the incredible monthly promotions and events that make it incredibly affordable to visit regularly.

 My most recent packages have included a 40 minute back massage, followed by an hour long Korean facial, and an aquapeel.